hyperstack-org/hyperstack/docs/action_cable_quickstart.md

 - run `rails g hyper-react:install --all` (make sure to use the --all option)
 - run `bundle update`

-#### 3 HyperMesh replaces Reactrb and ReactiveRecord
+#### 3 Reactrb and ReactiveRecord is replaced with HyperMesh

+- replace the `'reactive-record'` and `'reactrb'` gems with
-- add `gem 'hyper-mesh', git: 'https://github.com/ruby-hyperloop/synchromesh', branch: 'reactive-record-merge'`
+`gem 'hyper-mesh', git: 'https://github.com/ruby-hyperloop/synchromesh', branch: 'reactive-record-merge'`
-- you can remove references to `'reactrb'` and `'reactive-record'` if you wish
+**note: you must remove 'reactive-record'**
 - then `bundle install`
 - and in `app/views/components.rb` replace `require 'reactive-record'` with `require 'hyper-mesh'`